simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 as well as accounts which have been declared with an [account directive](#declaring-accounts) (except for empty parent accounts).

-If you specify a query on the command line, it shows just the matched accounts, and the balances from matched transactions.
+If you specify a query on the command line or with `/` in the app, they show just the matched accounts, and the balances from matched transactions.

+hledger-ui shows accounts with zero balances by default (unlike command-line hledger).
+To hide these, press `z` to toggle nonzero mode.

 Account names are shown as a flat list by default; press `t` to toggle tree mode.
 In list mode, account balances are exclusive of subaccounts, except where subaccounts are hidden by a depth limit (see below).